-Also referred simply as Calla, there exist in a wide range of colors, but most varieties have shades of white.
+Also referred to simply as Calla, a wide range of colors exist, but most varieties have shades of white.

-However, there are other varieties that have shades of pink, orange, red, and deep burgundy.
+However, other varieties have shades of pink, orange, red, and deep burgundy.

 They have striking, arrow-shaped foliage with dots of white and produce flowers that offer an architectural asset to your garden.
 Very few flower bulbs are as stunning as calla (Zantedeschia).